AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

 .. image:: 01_spark_ada.png
    :align: center

-Version 2012 of the Ada programming language introduced the use of aspects that can be used for subprogram contracts, and version 2014 of SPARK added its own aspects in order to aid static analysis.
+Version 2012 of Ada introduced the use of aspects that can be used for subprogram contracts, and version 2014 of SPARK added its own aspects in order to aid static analysis.

 What do the tools do?